 That is, you can have a number of customers for this specific use case, but the potential is very limited.
 In your market analysis, you realized that this target market is simply not big enough to get you to where you need to be to justify your funding and demonstrate the desired growth rates.

 If this is the case for you, you probably want to continue serving these prospects and convert them to customers where it’s easy.
-But understanding that this is not where your bread and butter would come from in the future, you shouldn’t make large sacrifices to win these deals.
+However, understanding that this is not where your bread and butter would come from in the future, you shouldn’t make large sacrifices to win these deals.

-That is, to support these customers you need to invest a lot of dedicated effort.
+That is, to support these customers, you need to invest a lot of dedicated effort.
 It can be that your CAC is too high to justify the price you are charging, that a lot of one-off developments need to be done for each customer to be happy, or even that the technology is so heavy that you simply can’t move fast enough.

 If this is the case for you, you should consider carefully before adding more birds to look after, since each comes with a price.
 At some point, you also want to stop feeding the birds you already have, realizing that some of them will go look for food elsewhere (that is, stop making one-off developments, even at the cost of losing existing customers).
-Of course, to do it safely, it is best to have the alternative already live and bringing revenue.
+Of course, to do it safely, it is best to have the alternative already live and bringing in revenue.

 Create a Winning Product Strategy